Animadversio/Animadversio.github.io/_tech_note/Working with Caffe.md

 As some operations are much easier in some newer frameworks like `PyTorch`, there is a need to convert existing model in `Caffe` to `PyTorch`.

+There is some existing packages target at interpret `proto` of caffe and build network according to that in PyTorch, e.g. [pytorch-caffe]( https://github.com/marvis/pytorch-caffe ).
+However, to support some layer specific to Caffe, we need to add some modification to the package!
+See [LRN](#Local Response Normalization)

 ```python

 ```

+### Data loading and transformation

 From the documentation of `caffe.io.Transformer` we can see that